sandramalaquias/data-engineering-Airflow/readme.md

 <a href="https://ibb.co/KDZ2Dw6"><img src="https://i.ibb.co/68hH8BY/udacity-project5-Graph-Airflor.png" alt="udacity-project5-Graph-Airflor" border="0"></a>

-This scripts is in dags folders - udacity.py
+This DAG is in "udacity.py".

 ## The environment:
 All the environment are in Airflow docker image .